jy2671/item-catalog/README.md

    Either way, you will end up with a new directory containing the VM files.
 Change to this directory in your terminal with cd.
 Inside, you will find another directory called vagrant.
 Change directory to the vagrant directory.

 * Start the virtual machine
-   From your terminal, inside the vagrant subdirectory, run the command vagrant up.
+   From your terminal, inside the vagrant subdirectory, run the command `vagrant up`.
 This will cause Vagrant to download the Linux operating system and install it.

    `$ vagrant up`
 * Log in to newly installed Linux VM

    When vagrant up is finished running, you will get your shell prompt back.
 At this point, you can run vagrant ssh to log in to your newly installed Linux VM!

   `$ vagrant ssh`
-* Inside the VM, change directory to `/vagrant` to navigate the shared directory.
+* Inside the VM, change directory to `/vagrant` to navigate to the shared directory.
 * Setup the database:

     `python database_setup.py`
 * Populate values in the database

     `python generate_cat_items_temp.py`
 * Run the application

     `python project.py`
 * Access the application by visiting `http://localhost:5000`